wrouesnel/poller_exporter/README.md

 The HTTP check can be configured to parse a range of `success_status` codes which can be specified as a string-like `200-299,301,401`.

+**Important** Metrics for HTTP responses come with some caveats.
+They are accurate and specific only if "no_redirects" is used

 ## Configuration Advice